lyokha/nginx-haskell-module/docs/haskell_modules_on_hackage.rst

 Haskell modules on Hackage
 ==========================

-A list of packages and docs to modules on Hackage.
+A list of links to packages and docs with examples for Haskell modules on Hackage.

 * Package `ngx-export <https://hackage.haskell.org/package/ngx-export>`__